bernieplug/eepelican/content/pages/followup-guide.md

 Themes are great for company-wide messages that you want to include in a large number of your campaigns.
 They can include product-specific information if you use our text placeholders (more on that later), but they’re also a great place for a company message or logo.

-Now, let’s go over how to set up a campaign and start sending post-order emails!
+Now, let’s go over how to set up a campaign and start sending follow-up emails!
 In order to do that, we’ll need to start by creating a theme.

 ### 1) Creating a Theme